Local SEO is important.

 This way, as you acquire links to your blog, you’ll also gain links to your business’s main site.

-And if you remember the pie charts at the beginning of this article, links are the number one localized organic-ranking factor.
+And if you remember the pie charts at the beginning of this article, links are the second most important localized organic-ranking factor.

 So, as your blog’s search engine rankings increase, so do the rankings of your website.